ex0rn-sec/ex0rn-sec/README.md

 ========================================

-🕵️‍♂️ Bug Hunter | Quality Guardian 📚
+🧑‍💻 QA |🕵️‍♂️ Bug Hunter | Quality Guardian 📚
 Studying the Art of Penetration Testing 🌐
 Exploring the Depths of Cybersecurity